Last Update: 12/1/2018

 PILOT BEARING RETAINER/Housing

-Needs to be shortened to the length of the 5.0 T5.
-And the diameter needs to be milled to fit snugly in the opening of the Mutt II bell housing.
-The Bell housing ID is 4.850″ .
-To mate with a slip fit, the Input Bearing Retainer Large diameter should be turned to 4.846″ +/- 0.001″.
+Needs to be shortened to the length of the 5.0 T5 (4”).
+And the diameter of the collar also needs to be milled/turned down to fit snugly in the opening of the Mutt II bellhousing.
+The Bellhousing ID is 4.850″ so to mate with a slip snug fit, the Input Bearing Retainer Collar diameter should be turned to 4.846″ +/- 0.001″.
+See PIC

 Mustang II part number is D4ZA 7563